jimmyli97/human-essentials-wiki/Infrastructure-&-Ops.md

 ## Production Infrastructure

-* Single server hosted on (?)
+* Single server hosted on Linode but will be moving to sponsored hosting on Azure before going live.
 * PostgresDB
 * Puma
 * Instance is used for all Diaper Banks (hosted service, not federated or self-hosted)

 ## Production Activity

-* Right now we are in beta-testing with 5 (?) diaper banks
+* Right now we are in beta-testing with 5 diaper banks -- Portland Diaper Bank, Sweet Cheeks Diaper Bank, Junior League of Boca Raton, Helping Mamas, Moms Helping Moms Foundation
-* These diaper banks are (?) trying to use the system with real-world data
+* These diaper banks are trying to use the system with real-world data
 * That means the system is IN PRODUCTION and is the source-of-truth for some users
 * There are no particular times of usage, though likely US-daylight
 * Q: How do we communicate with users, like if we needed downtime?